 [$$$] So I don’t know if I would consider Madewell one of the most sustainable brands out there, but they do have some social responsibility initiatives in place and a Responsible Sourcing program which includes fair trade.
 I have a pair of their denim shorts and jeans and really love them👖 Not all of their jeans are made of natural materials but the ones I have are made of organic cotton and dyed using shrimp shells.

 [$] I love Pact so much!
-In fact, they are one of the brands that dominates my wardrobe.
+In fact, they are one of the brands that dominate my wardrobe.
 They have simple basics for men, women, and kids.
 They are also my go-to brand for bras, underwear, and socks 🩲

 Some of my faves from Pact:

 They are based out of Denver and have one of the more affordable price points compared to many sustainable fashion brands.
 They mainly use GOTs certified organic cotton and are fair trade certified.
 They also make bedding and bath towels.
 You can learn more about Pact in my blog post about them!
+Coupon code ORGANICALLYBECCA saves you 20% on your first order.

 [$$$] If you’ve seen the True Cost documentary, then you might be familiar with the founder Safia Minney.
 She is one of the pioneers in the sustainable fashion industry and has super high standards for the clothes they sell.
 People Tree uses fabrics like GOTs certified organic cotton, Tencel, and responsible wool.
 They’re dedicated to fair trade, transparency, fair wages, and environmental responsibility.